The Palais des Nations in Geneva, Switzerland.

 **** Another anecdote concerns John Tower, a former Republican senator who was appointed as head of the US nuclear weapons negotiating team with the Soviets (START talks) in Geneva in 1985.
 He was nominated to be the next US Secretary of Defense in 1989.

-Lo and behold, information popped up that Tower had been seriously compromised by a KGB ‘swallow’ (female operative) while in Geneva.
+Then information popped up that Tower had been compromised by a KGB ‘swallow’ (female operative) while in Geneva.
 The initial scene of the action: the Mr. Pickwick bar at 80 Rue de Lausanne.
 The bar was just around the corner from the building on Avenue de France where the US arms control people worked at the time.

 I don’t know the details of the kompromat the KGB gathered on Tower.
 But it must have been pretty serious.
 I read that the FBI called in the CIA to investigate John Tower and some of his fellow START negotiators, and that the CIA produced a 120-page report on the matter.
 In a unprecedented move, the Senate rejected his nomination by 47–53 votes.